SimonWaldherr/fsagent/README.md

 # fsagent

 fsagent is a Golang Application to perform various standard actions triggered by various events.
 FSAgent is highly customizable.
+And there is a [blockly based editor](https://simonwaldherr.github.io/fsagent/), too.

 ## Name